browserengineering/book/book/security.md

 Now that our browser supports cookies and uses them for logins, we need to make sure cookie data is safe from malicious actors.
 After
-all: if someone stole your `token` cookie, they could set their own browser's cookie to the same value, and then the server would think they are you and give them all the same permissions.
-Our browser already prevents *other servers* from seeing your cookie values, because it stores cookies per-host.[^11][^12][^13][^14]
+all: if someone stole your `token` cookie, they could copy it into their browser, and the server would think they are you.

+Our browser already prevents *other servers* from seeing your cookie values, because it stores cookies per-host.[^11][^12][^13][^14] But attackers might be able to get *your server* or *your browser* to help them steal cookie values...

 [^11]: Well...
 Our connection isn't encrypted, so an attacker could
     pick up the token from there.
 But another *server* couldn't.